What NOT to Do After a Car Accident: The 4 Things You Should Avoid

 Note that, “I’m at fault,” or, “This wouldn’t have happened but for my….” are not the only things that can be construed as fault admissions.
 Simply saying, “I’m sorry,” can even be used against you, as an insurance adjuster may question exactly what you’re sorry for.

-Do Not Speak to the Other Party’s Insurer or Sign Anything Without a Lawyer
+2. Do NOT Speak to the Other Party’s Insurer or Sign Anything Without a Lawyer

 After an accident, you’ll likely receive contact from the other party’s car insurance company.
 They will ask you to give a statement about the collision.
 They may also ask you to sign various documents.
 These range from a release of your health records to a settlement and release of claim and more.